Sannderersej/12-factor-agentops/factors/README.md

 - Operations must work across **constrained environments** (air-gapped, edge, cloud)
 - Autonomous decisions need **governance boundaries**

-**For the complete evolution story** showing how each original factor evolved for AI applications and operations, see [do../docs/principles/evolution-of-12-factor.md](../do../docs/principles/evolution-of-12-factor.md).
+**For the complete evolution story** showing how each original factor evolved for AI applications and operations, see [Evolution of 12-Factor](../docs/principles/evolution-of-12-factor.md).

 ---